py-lama/devlama/README.md

 ## Project Structure

-- `pylama.py`: Main script
+- `pylama.py`: Main script with command-line interface
 - `OllamaRunner.py`: Handles communication with Ollama API
+- `templates.py`: Contains specialized templates for different code generation needs
-- `dependency_manager.py`: Manages Python package dependencies
+- `DependencyManager.py`: Manages Python package dependencies
 - `sandbox.py`: Provides a safe environment for code execution
+- `sandbox_improved.py`: Enhanced sandbox with better dependency management
 - `models.sh`: Script to manage Ollama models

 ## How It Works

-1. The tool analyzes your prompt and generates Python code using the specified Ollama model
+1. The tool analyzes your prompt and selects the appropriate template based on your requirements
+2. It enhances your prompt with template-specific instructions for the Ollama model
+3. The template-enhanced prompt is sent to the specified Ollama model to generate Python code
-2. It extracts import statements to identify required dependencies
+4. It extracts import statements to identify required dependencies
-3. It checks for and installs any missing dependencies
+5. It checks for and installs any missing dependencies
-4. The generated code is executed in a controlled environment
+6. The generated code is executed in a controlled environment
-5. Any errors are caught and can be used to regenerate the code
+7. Any errors are caught and a specialized debug template is used to regenerate improved code

 ## Configuration